 Long answer: It has not been better for a long time.
-While you can find rumors over the Internet about how Meteor is dead and unmaintained, those are probably outdated.
-While it was true that there was a point in time when Meteor used to get less attention from its authors that it deserves, this is no longer the case.
+While you can find rumors over the Internet about how Meteor is unmaintained, those are probably outdated.
+While it was true that there was a point in time when Meteor used to get less attention from its authors than it deserved, this is no longer the case.

 Tiny (technology-focused VC) acquired Meteor in October 2019 and invest in it continuously ever since.
 New versions are released regularly, and the future for Meteor looks brighter than ever.

 Our popular Meteor packs on GitHub

 More than 950k downloads of our open-source library